MateusSilva00/operating_system_dashboard/README.md

 ## License

-For academic use in the Data Communication course.
+For academic use in the Operating Systems course.